-Broadly, the purpose of all action plans are more or less similar.
+Broadly purpose of all the Action plans more or less similar.
 NAP-AMR of India has clearly mentioned the validity period however the end date of validity period of SAPs hasn't clearly mentioned.
 The NAP-AMR primarily focuses on bacterial resistance.
-Key stakeholders of national action plans are NCDC, MoHFW, MoAFW, NIPER, and Centre for Science and Environment - CSE but key stakeholders of Kerala SAP are Department of Health and Family Welfare, animal husbandry, agriculture, food, environment, research and civil society.
+Key stakeholders of national action plans are NCDC, MoHFW, MoAFW, NIPER, and Centre for Science and Environment - CSE but Key stakeholders of Kerala SAP are Department of Health and Family Welfare, animal husbandry, agriculture, food, environment, research and civil society.